 Edition #2.
 The Hail Mary Friday Club: Where Does Fear Come From?

 I am so glad you’re here!
-This is going to be fun.
+Enjoy.

 If you missed the opening edition explaining what the Hail Mary Friday Club is, you can catch up here.